 Hire the Right Team

-Once you have applicants to your role, it's time for the real decisions: who will you offer the jobs to?
+Once you have applicants for your role, it's time for real decisions: who will you offer the jobs to?
 Here are a few tips to make sure you're hiring the right team.

 Prioritize fit over skill